uw-ssec/biodiversity-horizons/CONTRIBUTING.md

   - An outputs directory for script results
   - You can update arguments by updating the shp_config.yml or bien_config.yml.
-  - If you face error running the below command - try updating the "workers" to 1 in the config.yml and rerun below command.
+  - If you face error running the below command - try updating the "workers" to 1 in the corresponding `yml` file and rerun below command.

 ##### For SHP: